firecmsco/firecms/website/docs/collections/collections.md

 ### Additional columns

-If you would like to include a column that does not map directly to a property, you can use the `additionalColumns` field, providing a `AdditionalColumnDelegate`, which includes an id, a title, and a builder that receives the corresponding entity.
+If you would like to include a column that does not map directly to a property, you can use the `additionalFields` field, providing a `AdditionalFieldDelegate`, which includes an id, a title, and a builder that receives the corresponding entity.

 In the builder you can return any React Component.

 :::important
-If your additional column depends on the value of another property of the entity you can define the `dependencies` prop as an array of property keys so that the data is always updated.
+If your additional field depends on the value of another property of the entity you can define the `dependencies` prop as an array of property keys so that the data is always updated.
 This will trigger a rerender whenever there is a change in any of the specified